ialbert/biostar-central/conf/ansible/README.md

 ## Server setup

 The `server-setup.yml` playbook is designed for a Ubuntu 20.04 LTS based linux server.
-It will install `nginx`, `postgresql` and other packages, and create the user  `www` that will own the application server install.
+It will install `nginx`, `postgresql` and other packages, creates the user  `www` that will own the application server install.

+    make setup TARGET=test

-Run the playbook with ansible:
+or you can run the playbook with ansible:

     ansible-playbook -i hosts.ini -l test server-setup.yml

-The same can be done using `make`:

-    make setup TARGET=test

 You may need to manually restart the server to apply some of the updates: